Steeleye Span: Present day / 50th anniversary

 After completing the 'Dodgy Bastards' tour, Rick Kemp retired and has been replaced by Roger Carey, on bass.
-For the November/December 2017 tour the band was joined by multi-instrumentalist and ex-Bellowhead member Benji Kirkpatrick.
+For the November/December 2017 tour, the band was joined by multi-instrumentalist and ex-Bellowhead member Benji Kirkpatrick.
 Benji is son of former Steeleye Span member, John Kirkpatrick.
 This seven-piece line-up was the first in the band's history.
 2019 was the band's 50th anniversary year and a new album was released to celebrate the anniversary: Est'd 1969.
-The band undertook two "50th Anniversary" tours in 2019, in Spring and November.
-The band played the 'Fields of Avalon' area at the Glastonbury Festival 2019, were the closing act at the Cornbury Music Festival 2019 and even made their debut in Russia at a folk festival called Chasti Sveta (Части света, Parts of the World), in Saint Petersburg.
-On 17 December they appeared at the Barbican Theatre, in London, with special guests and previous band members Peter Knight, Martin Carthy and John Kirkpatrick.
+The band undertook two "50th Anniversary" tours in 2019, in Spring and Winter.
+The band played the 'Avalon Stage' at the Glastonbury Festival 2019, were a closing act at the Cornbury Music Festival 2019 and even made their debut in Russia at a folk festival called Chasti Sveta (Части света, Parts of the World), in Saint Petersburg.
+On 17 December, they appeared at the Barbican Theatre, in London, with special guests and previous band members Peter Knight, Martin Carthy and John Kirkpatrick.

-For the November/December 2021 tour, the first post Covid tour, Benji Kirkpatrick was absent due to 'Personal Reasons' and with Jessie May Smart stil on maternity leave, Violeta Vicci joined the band, on violin.
-This same line up toured in May 2022.
+For the November/December 2021 tour, the first post-Covid tour, Benji Kirkpatrick was absent due to 'personal reasons' and with Jessie May Smart still on maternity leave, Violeta Vicci joined the band, on violin.
+This same line up toured in May and October 2022.
 Benji Kirkpatrick left the band officially in February 2022 due to other commitments and has not been replaced.